formaxcn/exten-git/README.md

 ## Installation

+There are three ways to install this extension:

+### 1. Local Installation (Development)
 1. Clone or download this repository
 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the project directory

+### 2. CRX Package Installation
+1. Download the CRX package from the [Releases](https://github.com/formaxcn/exten-git/releases) page
+2. Open Chrome and navigate to `chrome://extensions/`
+3. Enable "Developer mode" in the top right corner
+4. Drag and drop the downloaded CRX file onto the extensions page

+### 3. Chrome Web Store Installation
+The extension is not yet available on the Chrome Web Store.
+Please stay tuned for updates!

 ## Configuration